rschristopher/ischristtrue.com/src/modern-views/problem-of-evil.md

 There are of course more dressed up versions of this argument, like the metaphysical variant from [St. Thomas Aquinas](https://en.wikipedia.org/wiki/Thomas_Aquinas),

 > It seems that there is no God.
 For if one of two contraries were infinite, the other would be completely destroyed.
 But by the word ‘God’ we understand a certain infinite good.
 So, if God existed, nobody would ever encounter evil.
 But we do encounter evil in the world.
-So, God does not exist
+So, God does not exist.

 This is, as we shall see, a nonsensical debate.
 There are in fact no religions with a philosophical problem of evil as most worldviews lack an objective knowable good or evil.
 For example,